DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Introduction

-To the best of our knowledge, if there exist several WBx static watermarking schemes \cite{uchida2017embedding, feng2020watermarking, li2020spread, tartaglione2021delving, chen2019deepmarks, wang2020watermarking}, it is Rouhani \textit{et al}. that introduced in \cite{rouhani2019deepsigns} the first and unique white box dynamic watermarking solution: DeepSigns, in the context of image classification.
-To roughly sum it up, this one embeds a sequence of bits as a watermark into the probability density function (pdf) of the activation maps of several layers of a model.
-This is achieved by means of a fine-tuning process that depends on a trigger data set (a subset of images, secretly selected) and on the use of special regularizers to balance model accuracy and watermark detection.
-More specifically, the basic idea of DeepSigns is to cluster the activation maps of the model training set and to embed the watermark in a secret subset of the clustered classes.
-To insert a binary message into the model, the mean of each of these classes is computed on the trigger set and is modified by fine-tuning the model such that its projection in a space defined by a secret matrix equals the watermark.
-Concerning the extraction procedure, it is sufficient to know the trigger set, to calculate the statistical mean of each class’ activation maps and their projection in the secret space to extract the watermark.
-While Deepsigns offers good model accuracy after watermarking, it suffers on the one hand from a very low insertion capacity (i.e., the number of bits one can insert in a model) and on the other hand from significant vulnerabilities to some attacks like FTA, PA and OWA as the size of the watermark is increased.
+Rouhani et al. \cite{rouhani2019deepsigns} introduced DeepSigns.
+It is the first scheme that embeds a sequence of bits as a watermark into the probability density function (PDF) of the activation maps of multiple layers in a model, contrary to the previous schemes that work with the model's parameters.
+This is accomplished through a fine-tuning process that relies on a trigger dataset; a secretly selected subset of input samples; and the use of specialized regularizers to balance model accuracy and watermark detection.
+The fundamental idea behind DeepSigns is to cluster the activation maps of the model training set and embed the watermark within a secret subset of the clustered classes.
+To insert the message, the mean of each of these classes is computed on the trigger dataset and modified through fine-tuning such that its projection in a secret space defined by a matrix matches the watermark.
+The extraction procedure only requires knowledge of the trigger dataset, calculating the statistical mean of each class' activation maps, and their projection in the secret space to extract the watermark.
+Although DeepSigns achieves good model accuracy after watermarking, it suffers from poor insertion capacity and significant vulnerabilities to certain attacks such as FTA, PA, and OWA as the size of the watermark increases.

+Table \ref{tab:my_label} summarizes the above scheme taxonomy according to whether they are white and/or black box, whether they are static or dynamic, how/when the watermark is inserted, and the secret watermark key parameters.
+Notice also that these algorithms have been proposed considering centralized learning.
+Some algorithms have been proposed in the context of federated learning where the training is shared between a group of clients having their own data they don't want to share for privacy concerns.
+Such schemes are extensions of the above schemes.
+We invite the reader to refer to \cite{lansari2023federated}.